Marko Živić

 Marko Živić (4 April 1972 – 14 October 2021) was a Serbian actor and comedian.
 Dubbed as a great "showman" by media, Živić started his theatre career in 2002 at the Belgrade Drama Theatre.
 He initially rose to prominence for his role as Lepi Lukić in the televised comedy Folk.
-His later known portrayals are of good-hearted and vulnerable musician Mika Armonika in Psi laju, velar nosi and cunning drug dealer Vasilije in Shadows over Balkan.
+His later known portrayals are of good-hearted and vulnerable musician Mika Armonika in Psi laju, vetar nosi and cunning drug dealer Vasilije in Shadows over Balkan.
 His film credits include Čitulja za Eskobara, The Belgrade Phantom and Montevideo, God Bless You!. Živić also hosted the Marko Živić Show.

 Career

 Theatre

 Marko Živić graduated from the Academy of Dramatic Art in Novi Sad, in the class of Rade Marković.
 In theatre, Živić is best known for his body of work formed at the Belgrade Drama Theatre drama ensemble, where he was a drama champion.

 He has also performed in the Slavija Theatre and the Yugoslav Drama Theatre.
 In 2020, he starred with Dragan Vujić Vujke and Mladen Andrejević in a rendition of The Green Mile at the Kombak Dvorana, directed by Marko Jovičić.
 He also actively performed in musicals at the Terazija Theatre.